kasandravenegas/Portfolio/README.md

 - Professionals and clerical workers have a greater tendency to buy bikes, likely due to shorter commute needs and lifestyle preferences.
  - Those with shorter commutes (0-1 miles) are more likely to purchase bikes, highlighting convenience as a key factor.

+## PowerBI Project

+#### Objectives
+- Analyze the demographics, salaries, and job satisfaction of data professionals.
+- Identify salary trends by job title and programming language preferences.
+- Explore geographic distribution and work-life balance satisfaction.

+#### Methodologies

+#### 1. Data Preparation:
+- Import and clean the dataset in Power BI.

+#### 2. Data Modeling:
+- Create relationships between tables for analysis, linking job titles, geographic locations, and salary information.
+- Use calculated columns and measures to compute key statistics such as average salary, job satisfaction, and work-life balance ratings.

+#### 3. Visualizations:
+- Use bar charts, pie charts, and gauges to analyze salary, job satisfaction, and geographic distribution.

+#### 4. Dashboard:
+- Use slicers to allow users to explore the dataset based on various parameters, such as age, job title, and region.

+#### Key Insights
+- Data Scientists and Engineers have the highest average salaries.
+- Python is the most popular programming language.
+- Most respondents are from the US, India, and the UK.
+- Work-life balance is moderate (average 5.74/10).
+- Breaking into the field is generally seen as neither too easy nor too difficult.